Cultural Activist | Public Anthropologist & Cultural Producer.

 –

-Featured image: Fluxus Manifesto by George Maciunas, 1963.
+Featured header image: Fluxus Manifesto by George Maciunas, 1963.

 ABK University of Art and Design | 2022 – Stuttgart, Germany.
 The State Academy of Art and Design (ABK Stuttgart) is the University of Fine Arts in Stuttgart.
 The Master ‘Body, Theory and Poetics of The Performative‘ is the first of its kind in Germany and allow students to work on the politics of the body, theory and poetics of the performative as different but inseparable dimensions of the same praxis.
 An approach allowing to explore the possibilities and question the limits of social power formulating theoretical, technical and organisational aspects of their practice through collective forms of critical work.
 The Master is co-directed by Cristina Gómez Barrio and Wolfgang Mayer since 2018, co-founders of Discoteca Flaming Star which is an interdisciplinary and collaborative art group using performance as response to social and political events.